 The hanging of Peter Cook is scheduled to occur, and Hugh Trilani who was the foreman juror in the trial, is feeling compelled to attend despite not wanting to watch the event.
 Hugh takes a walk with Cook's lawyer and tells a story that since the trial, he can see and hear the ghost of the murdered man, John Talbot.
 As part of his role as foreman, Hugh's questions reveal important evidence against the defendant.

 A young boy can hear the howling of a werewolf, before being informed that his father has died.
 Glad that his father is free of what plagued him, he goes on to recall the story of his brother, sister, and father living together when they are visited by a huntsman and his daughter.
-The boys father and the huntsman's daughter eventually get married, however she is quickly found to have sharp teeth.
+The boys father and the huntsman's daughter eventually get married, despite the wariness of her by the children, and she is quickly found to have sharp teeth.

 The Old Nurse's Story